Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/design_docs/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 accomplish mailbox communication between NSPE and SPE.

-When the PSA Client call is completed in TF-M, the return result, such as PSA_SUCCESS or a handle, should be returned from SPE to NSPE via mailbox.
+When the PSA Client call is completed in TF-M, the return result, such as PSA_SUCCESS or a handle, shall be returned from SPE to NSPE via mailbox.

 Mailbox synchronization between NSPE and SPE
 ============================================

-Synchronization and protection between NSPE and SPE accesses to shared mailbox objects and variables should be implemented.
+Synchronization and protection between NSPE and SPE accesses to shared mailbox objects and variables shall be implemented.

-When a core accesses shared mailbox objects or variables, proper mechanisms should protect concurrent operations from the other core.
+When a core accesses shared mailbox objects or variables, proper mechanisms must protect concurrent operations from the other core.

 Support of multiple ongoing NS PSA client calls (informative)
 =============================================================